 Manchester Cancer Research Centre (MCRC) Tissue Bank

-AstraZeneca is partnering with the University of Manchester and GSK to create the Manchester Collaborative Centre for Inflammation, a unique joint venture designed to establish a world-leading translational research centre in the UK for inflammatory diseases which affect the joints, lungs, skin and many other organs in the body.
+In October 2011 AstraZeneca partnered with the University of Manchester and GSK to create The Manchester Collaborative Centre for Inflammation Research (MCCIR) to address current priorities in inflammatory disease in an open innovation, pre-competitive collaboration between academia and the pharmaceutical industry.
+This unique joint venture is designed to establish a world-leading translational research centre in the UK for inflammatory diseases which affect the joints, lungs, skin and many other organs in the body.

 These partnerships are part of our commitment to seeking out the best innovative science, inside and outside our business.
 We’ve forged some key partnerships in the UK, plus we’re backing the work of external organisations by supporting research into new medicines and their use in patient care.